roblafeve/coffeedesign.org/src/documents/collections/events/2014-04-25-how_i_got_to_where_i_am.html.md

 register_link:
 ---

-A panel talk around the journey of getting to where they are now.
-Geared towards students or anyone looking to make a career change or venture a different direction.
+A panel discussion on the journey from novice to experienced designer, and lessons learned along the way.